 A Canadian, Dr. Humphreys spent much of her professional career prior to her current role outside of Canada.
 She served as a Dean and adjunct faculty member at Wheaton College in Illinois.
 Prior to her time in the USA, she served ten years as Vice President of Student Life and Dean of Students at LCC International University, a liberal arts university in Lithuania, Eastern Europe.
 Dr. Humphreys holds a PhD in higher education from Azusa Pacific University in California and her undergraduate and master’s degrees from Trinity Western University in British Columbia.
 While completing her doctorate, she taught in Azusa Pacific’s Masters of Global Leadership program teaching in Brazil, Chile, Ethiopia, Kazakhstan, Lithuania, Mexico, Singapore, Switzerland, and the United Kingdom.

 Referred to by students as "Prez Mel", Dr. Humphreys is an active participant on campus as her schedule allows.
-She has travelled with the King’s choirs to BC, Slovakia, Poland and the Netherlands.
+She travelled with the King’s choirs to the lower mainland of BC, Slovakia, Poland, and the Netherlands.
 She accompanied the women’s volleyball team to nationals in Halifax.
 Travel is a bit of a theme.
-Dr. Humphreys has travelled to over 50 countries and is always looking for ways to add to her country count.
+Dr. Humphreys has travelled to over fifty countries and is always looking for ways to add to her country count.

-Dr. Humphreys is a member of the Council of Post-Secondary Presidents of Alberta, serves on the Education Committee and Women’s Leadership Advisory Committee to Universities Canada, and is a Trustee for Los Angeles Pacific University.
+Dr. Humphreys is a member of the Council of Post-Secondary Presidents of Alberta, is chair of the Education Committee and serves on a Women’s Leadership Advisory Committee to Universities Canada and is the current board chair and trustee for Los Angeles Pacific University.